HynekBaran/GSM_Relay/README.md

 ## Wiring
 Arduino compatible device uses two serial interfaces:
-1. is used for configuration, sketch uploading and debugging (hardware serial available via USB on Arduino Nano), 19200 Bd unless changed (`Serial`)
+1. harware serial (standard RX, TX, available via USB on Arduino Nano) is used for configuration, sketch uploading and debugging , 115200 Bd unless changed (core `Serial`)
-2. is attached to the GSM module (SoftwareSerial on Arduino Nano is used, 9600 Bd, `SoftwareSerial gsmSerial (2, 3)`)
+2. software serial on pins 8 (RX), 9 (TX) are attached to the GSM module (library `AltSoftSerial` on Arduino Nano is used at 9600 Bd)

 Relay is connected to Arduino pin specified in sketch `#define PIN_RELAY 11` (and to 5V and GND).